pwa-builder/pwa-inking/README.md

 ## Live sharing

-The `<inking-canvas></inking-canvas>` supports live sharing the drawing on its contents on different browsers and devices.
+The `<inking-canvas></inking-canvas>` supports live sharing the drawing of its contents on different browsers and devices.
 A custom event is broadcasted for external influencers to collect.
 The following snippet detailing the stroke data is taken from the inking-canvas source code:

 ```js
     // broadcast stroke details for live sharing